 Waiting List Policies

 - Eligibility: Dallas Theological Seminary offers campus housing for accepted DTS students who attend the Dallas campus and who are taking at least 12 credit hours toward a degree per leasing term.
+The number of required class hours will be modified if the lease is not a standard 12 month term.

 - Acceptance Status: Applicants must be fully accepted to DTS in order to be placed on any waiting list.
 International students who still need to prove their finances are not considered to be fully accepted students and will not be placed on the appropriate waiting list until they have been cleared by the International Students Department.